zhetai/motia/MVP.md

   - Be able to see what happened in a specific workflow run (logs, which steps were triggered with inputs and emitted events)
   - Test/eval in UI?

+## Authentication

+- devs should be able to configure OIDC or other auth providers on the webhook

+## Hub

-## Logging and observability
+- Logging and observability

-- Should be able to see all workflows and their runs (local and on hub) -
+- Should be able to see all workflows and their runs

-## Deployments and versioning
+### Deployments and versioning

 - Environment variables configuration
 - Different environments (dev, staging, prod)
 - Deployments should be one line command and auto integrate with github/gitlab/etc like vercel
 - All versions should be visible in Hub UI and users should be able to configure traffic for versions they want to test (e.g. 25% of traffic to v1, 25% to v2, 50% to v3)

-## Authentication

-- devs should be able to configure OIDC or other auth providers on the webhook
+- Authentication: devs should be able to configure OIDC or other auth providers on the webhook

-## Hub
+- Eval, test, data sampling
+- Users should be able to visualize metrics and be able to compare metrics between versions
+- Users should be able to add a specific run as a sample dataset to be able to test and eval workflows
+- Wistro CLI should be able to authenticate with Hub to grab datasamples and run workflows locally against them to compare results

 ## Overall Conventions/Best Practices